 Better pay for your over sized baggage online.

-It’s half price cheaper online, than the fine the airline will force you pay at the airport.
+It’s half price cheaper online, than the fine that airline forces you pay at the airport.

 9. Unfortunately the quality and capability of the cabin crew on low-cost flights is not always the desirable level.
 Do not expect miracles or high level performance.
 What do I mean?!